Select your status

 Who will be performing maintenance service requests for the privatized housing, and will I be charged?

 The fully bonded maintenance staff will be resolving all service requests for the residents.
 Residents are never charged for the services.
 Typically maintenance requests are completed within 24 hours.
 Residents are not required to be home while the request is being completed.
+Click here to submit a maintenance request online.

 You can submit a request online or contact our 24-hour a day service line at 866-532-5636.